Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Temporary Entry of Materials or Personal Belongings

-In addition to other personal belongings, tourists and temporary visitors can bring in any item, except illicit drugs, ammunition and pornographic materials.
+In addition to other personal belongings, tourists and temporary visitors can bring in any item, except illicit drugs, ammunition, and pornographic materials.
 Visitors can bring in bottled water, cookies/crackers, soft drinks and alcoholic drinks for personal consumption.
 Customs duties will be charged on items of commercial quantities.
+Travelers should be wary of conveying high value items that could be considered for commercial use as extortion at points of entry is common.
+If concerned, travelers should contact one of several reputable logistics companies operating in the market.
 Currency declaration is required upon arrival.